Index leads $5M Series A in Beamery’s ‘CRM for recruitment’

 “In short think of it like Salesforce + Marketo for recruitment.
 We are an API-first CRM platform that lets companies track the entire candidate lifecycle from Lead > Application > Hire.
 This changes how companies recruit on a strategic level.
 We use AI and automation to scale this process,” is Saidov’s elevator pitch for the platform.

-Beamery’s software essentially offers a richer environment for tracking and connecting with potential job candidates vs a manual organizational tool such as a spreadsheet, while also plugging in the ability for users to search candidate profiles using granular filters; make approaches to potential hires via email marketing and/or event invites; and view analytics of candidate responsiveness so they can judge which potential hires might be most receptive to an approach.
+Beamery’s software essentially offers a richer environment for tracking and connecting with potential job candidates versus a manual organizational tool such as a spreadsheet, while also plugging in the ability for users to search candidate profiles using granular filters; make approaches to potential hires via email marketing and/or event invites; and view analytics of candidate responsiveness so they can judge which potential hires might be most receptive to an approach.

-The underlying premise is to turn recruitment into more of an active and ongoing brand marketing/outreach exercise, vs companies only searching for candidates at the point of direct need, and limiting their talent pool to only those who actively apply.
+The underlying premise is to turn recruitment into more of an active and ongoing brand marketing/outreach exercise, versus companies only searching for candidates at the point of direct need, and limiting their talent pool to only those who actively apply.

 “Nothing is built to be a system of record for passive candidates for roles that don’t exist yet,” argues Saidov.
 “Therefore you are missing the bulk of the market.
 The more progressive companies that are recognizing that you need to go after and ‘Acquire’ the talent you want have to use spreadsheets to store this data.